mrsparklesaur/dictionary_example/README.md

 sentences.
 Additionally, they may be used as an advanced form of NER tagging.

-This repository contains an example of a way to define a github-based dicionary.
+This repository contains an example of a way to define a github-based dictionary.
 This has the benefit of being 1. publically accessible to the GeoDeepDive infrastructure and 2. version controlled.

 Two files are required at minimum to define the dictionary: